 We went in and did a risk assessment and mitigation workshop for the client.
 In this series of articles, we will share some of the lessons learned.

 “David” in these are the little but very powerful things that can go a long way.
-“Goliath” are the seemingly more difficult, messier and larger issues.
+“Goliath” is the seemingly more difficult, messier, and larger issue.
 And give us some leeway here, the way we have structured these articles, David and Goliath play in the same team and vanquish the common enemy of non-compliance with GDPR!

 Creating a company-wide Data Inventory of customer info

 Gathering and classifying customer information within the enterprise is often the logical first step.
 This is a great place to start.
 Make sure your information security, compliance, legal and other teams bless this effort and your company can show reasonable progress fairly quickly.

 Here is an article by IAPP that does a great job of offering more information: